Enrichment of the nonconforming virtual element method with singular functions: Error analysis

 \subsection{Stabilizations}

-Here, we exhibit explicit choices of stabilization~$\SE(\cdot, \cdot)$ introduced in~\eqref{property:stabilization} and discuss their properties.
+Here, we exhibit explicit choices of the stabilization~$\SE(\cdot, \cdot)$ introduced in~\eqref{property:stabilization} and discuss their properties.
 More precisely, we exhibit a theoretical stabilization, for which we are able to prove the bounds in~\eqref{property:stabilization} explicitly, assuming that~$\SA \in H^{\frac{3}{2}+\varepsilon}(\E)$ with~$\varepsilon>0$.
-Moreover, we introduce a practical stabilization, which we shall widely employ in the numerical experiments in Section~\ref{section:NR}.
+To the aim, we shall assume the validity of an inverse estimate for enriched polynomials on the boundary; see inequality~\eqref{equivalence-norms-boundary} below.
+Eventually, we introduce a practical stabilization, which we shall widely employ in the numerical experiments in Section~\ref{section:NR} below.

 \paragraph*{A theoretical stabilization.} For every~$\E \in \taun$, define